 The GRP’s approach to this project starts with the understanding that local people know their communities best, so a local community partner should design the project experience.

-What kinds of support will the Green Resilience Project provide?
+What kinds of support does the Green Resilience Project provide?

-The GRP is offering project partners $3,000 in funding to offset the cost of hosting a conversation (this can include staff time, participant stipends, rentals, etc).
+The GRP is offers project partners $3,000 in funding to offset the cost of hosting a conversation (this can include staff time, participant stipends, rentals, etc).
 Additional funds are available to cover specific logistical expenses.
-We have resources available to support up to 12 partners across Canada.
-We have materials available to help you host the session, including a customizable script, but the use of our materials is optional.
-If you or your organisation choose to participate in this project, our staff will work with you to help ensure you have the resources you need to design your conversation in the way that best suits your community’s needs.
+Our resources support up to 12 partners across Canada.
+We have materials available to help host the session, including a customizable script, but the use of our materials is optional.
+Our staff work with you to help ensure you have the resources you need to design your conversation in the way that best suits your community’s needs.

 What does Energy Mix Productions / Green Resilience get out of this?